ivanroguerre/personal-expenses-management/README.md

 This localization demonstrates the application's flexibility and commitment to accessibility for Spanish-speaking users.
 The systematic approach to translation—covering page headers, form inputs, table headers, and user feedback messages—ensures a consistent and natural experience throughout the expenses management workflow.
 The clean separation between presentation and logic allowed for straightforward internationalization without requiring architectural changes.

+#### Expenses List Date Range Evolution

+A powerful filtering enhancement focused on enabling users to filter expenses by custom date ranges:

+**Initial State (MVP):**
+- Basic filtering limited to category and search text
+- No temporal filtering capabilities
+- Users could only see all expenses or filter by category
+- Limited ability to analyze spending within specific time periods

+**Iterative Improvements:**
+1. **Date Range Picker Component** - Integrated a sophisticated calendar-based selection system
+   - Added dual-month calendar view using `react-day-picker` for easy date range selection
+   - Implemented popover trigger button showing selected date range or placeholder text
+   - Calendar displays two months side-by-side for convenient range selection across month boundaries
+   - Used `date-fns` for consistent date formatting (dd/MM/yyyy format)

+2. **UI Store Integration** - Seamlessly connected with existing state management
+   - Leveraged existing `startDate` and `endDate` fields already defined in `ExpenseFilters` type
+   - Date range state managed through Zustand store alongside category and search filters
+   - `setFilters` and `resetFilters` actions automatically handle date range updates
+   - Clear filters button now includes date range in the reset operation

+3. **Visual Integration** - Enhanced filter bar with cohesive design
+   - Date picker button styled consistently with other filter controls
+   - Dynamic button text shows selected range or prompts user to "Seleccionar fechas"
+   - Calendar icon from lucide-react provides clear visual affordance
+   - Responsive design maintains usability across different screen sizes

+4. **Backend Compatibility** - Worked seamlessly with existing database layer
+   - Database filtering logic (`getFilteredExpenses`) already supported date range filtering
+   - Date comparison properly handles Date objects from the store
+   - No modifications needed to data layer or API hooks
+   - Filter changes trigger automatic query invalidation and refetch

+This enhancement demonstrates the benefits of forward-thinking architecture.
+The `ExpenseFilters` type was designed with `startDate` and `endDate` fields from the beginning, and the database layer already implemented the filtering logic, making it trivial to add the UI component.
+The modular component design and separation of concerns allowed this significant feature addition with changes only to the filters component, showcasing how well-architected applications can evolve gracefully without requiring extensive refactoring.

 ## How to Run the Project

 ### Development Mode